'Disaster,' 'Betrayal,' 'Mistake': Republicans slam Trump's Syria pullout

 “It says that America is an unreliable ally; it facilitates ISIS resurgence; and it presages another humanitarian disaster,” Romney said.

-Sen. Susan Collins, R-Maine, called the decision "terribly unwise" n a statement to NBC News.
+Sen. Susan Collins, R-Maine, called the decision "terribly unwise" in a statement to NBC News.

 The wave of criticism against Trump comes as the U.S. military has moved its forces away from the Turkish border with northern Syria, and after the White House said Sunday night that Turkey would soon begin an operation in a part of northeastern Syria where it wants to resettle Syrian refugees — and that U.S. forces wouldn't be involved.